Header

 Panic Room biography

-Following KARNATAKA's 2003 release, 'Delicate Flame of Desire', Jonathan EDWARDS (keyboards), Paul DAVIS (guitar) and Gavin GRIFFITHS (drums; MOSTLY AUTUMN, FISH) elected to break away and form PANIC ROOM, with Anne-Marie HELDER (vocals, guitar, flute; MOSTLY AUTUMN) who had been brought in to perform backing vocals on the album.
+Following the decision of the members of KARNATAKA to end the band's activities (this by the agreement of all members - it is a common misconception that there was a spilt to form a new outfit), Jonathan EDWARDS (keyboards), Paul DAVIS (guitar) and Gavin GRIFFITHS (drums; MOSTLY AUTUMN, FISH) formed PANIC ROOM, with Anne-Marie HELDER (vocals, guitar, flute; MOSTLY AUTUMN).
 Alan VAUGHAN (bass), who completed the line-up, joined them shortly afterwards.

-Indeed, while setting their music against a background, which may best be described as 'Crossover Prog', their music also undoubtedly incorporates mainstream rock, acoustic ('Moon On The Water'), ambient sound-scapes ('The Dreaming') folk, jazz and even eastern influences ('Apocalypstick'), in order to expand their ever-growing palette of sound.
-This 'eclectic' scope is similarly reflected in their lyrics, principally penned by Anne-Marie, who explores "futuristic dsytopian sci-fi worlds and 'Arabian Night' fantasies as well as achingly honest love songs".
-Such tracks serve as vehicles for the diverse, richly emotive and wide ranging singing styles mastered by Anne-Marie, whom the writer feels to be one of the most accomplished on the present UK progressive circuit.
+Indeed, their music undoubtedly incorporates symphonic prog mainstream rock, acoustic, ambient soundscapes, folk, jazz and even eastern influences.
+Far from being an archetypal "crossover prog" act, the band provide us with a truly eclectic scope of music.
+This is similarly reflected in their lyrics, principally, but not exclusively, penned by Anne-Marie, who explores "futuristic dystopian sci-fi worlds and 'Arabian Night' fantasies as well as achingly honest love songs".
+Such tracks serve as vehicles for the diverse, richly emotive and wide-ranging singing styles mastered by Anne-Marie, who is one of the most accomplished vocalists on the present UK progressive circuit.

-Naturally, PANIC ROOM stem from the 'new wave' of female fronted, progressively influenced bands within the UK scene, which had been initiated by MOSTLY AUTUMN and KARNATAKA, during the late '90s.
-Although PANIC ROOM's music stands to one side as being a little more diverse than others within their 'stable', fans of the above bands, beside those of MAGENTA, THE REASONING and the present European Neo-Progressive scene, should find much of interest here.
+Naturally, PANIC ROOM will appeal to those who admire the 'new wave' of female fronted, progressively influenced bands within the UK scene, which had been initiated by MOSTLY AUTUMN and KARNATAKA, during the late '90s.
+However, PANIC ROOM's music stands apart as being more diverse than others within this sub-genre.

 PANIC ROOM Videos (YouTube and more)